 \subsubsection{\textbf{The Pipeline-based (Classification) Approaches}}

 The pipeline-based (classification) approaches separate the extraction of entities and relations \cite{miwa2016end,Son2022GRASPGM}.
-As illustrated in Figure \ref{fig:four_decoder_paradigm}(a), the pipeline approaches carry out the entity recognition and relation classification sequentially \cite{miwa2016end,vashishth2018reside}.
-In the first stage, all the candidate entities in the sentence are annotated manually or identified via NER models.
-Then, a classifier is utilized to determine the relation between every possible pair of identified entities.
+As illustrated in Figure \ref{fig:four_decoder_paradigm}(a), the pipeline approaches carry out entity recognition and relation classification sequentially \cite{miwa2016end,vashishth2018reside}.
+In the first stage, all candidate entities in the sentence are annotated manually or identified via NER models.
+Then, a classifier is used to determine the relation between every possible pair of identified entities.
 The ultimate goal is to accurately and consistently identify and extract all relevant relationships from the input text.
-The pipeline approach is based on the assumption that entities are already identified, and models aim to identify the relationship (relations $R$ or $None$) between pairs of entities.
+The pipeline approach assumes that entities are already identified, and models aim to identify the relationship (relations $R$ or $None$) between pairs of entities.

 Different from the pipeline methods, joint-extraction approaches aim to find both entities and relations in a sentence by extracting valid relation triplets.
 These models face a challenge when extracting triplets from sentences with overlapping entities, which can be divided into three categories: (i) No Entity Overlap (NEO), where triplets do not share any entities; (ii) Single Entity Overlap (SEO), where at least two triplets share exactly one entity; and (iii) Entity Pair Overlap (EPO), where at least two triplets share some entities in the same or reverse order.
-And a sentence can belong to both the SEO and EPO categories.
-As shown in table~\ref{tab:overlap_examples} \cite{Yuan2020ARA}, the overlapping entities are marked in bold.
-The triplets in the second one (SEO class) share one single entity, Donald Trump.
-And the triplets in the last one (EPO class) with overlapped entity pairs (Japan, Tokyo).
+A sentence can belong to both the SEO and EPO categories.
+As shown in Table~\ref{tab:overlap_examples} \cite{Yuan2020ARA}, the overlapping entities are marked in bold.
+The triplets in the second example (SEO class) share one single entity, Donald Trump.
+The triplets in the third example (EPO class) have overlapping entity pairs (Japan, Tokyo).
 Joint relation extraction aims to extract all relevant relation triplets present in a given sentence.